HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 If all of this worked, you did successfully setup the Dualpanto.
 If not, see the next section.

-# When something doesnt work: Troubleshooting with Tests
+# When something doesn't work: Troubleshooting with Tests

 ## Step 0: Whenever you plug Dualpanto into a new PC, reinstall the firmware